hashgraph/hedera-mirror-node/docs/design/contract-log-subscription.md

   /**
    * Can get token from rate limiter
    * contract with evm address in filter exists
+   * we detect if this address input is account-num alias or evm address
+   * alias and query the entity table for the latter to map it to its account-num alias.
    * */
   private boolean canSubscribe(ContractLogFilter filter) {
   }